List of viscosities

 of magnitude.
 Of all fluids, gases have the lowest viscosities, and thick liquids have the highest.
+There is evidence of solid flow as result of Brownian motion in condition of extremes such as high temperature, high pressure, and extremely long time scales as theorized for the motion of the Earth's solid metal core.

 The values listed in this article are representative estimates only, as they do not account for measurement uncertainties, variability in material definitions, or non-Newtonian behavior.

-Kinematic viscosity is dynamic viscosity divided by fluid density.
+Kinematic viscosity is dynamic viscosity divided by fluid mass density.
 This page lists only dynamic viscosity.

 Units and conversion factors

 For dynamic viscosity, the SI unit is Pascal-second.
 In engineering, the unit is usually Poise or centiPoise, with 1 Poise = 0.1 Pascal-second, and 1 centiPoise = 0.01 Poise.

 For kinematic viscosity, the SI unit is m^2/s.
 In engineering, the unit is usually Stoke or centiStoke, with 1 Stoke = 0.0001 m^2/s, and 1 centiStoke = 0.01 Stoke.

 For liquid, the dynamic viscosity is usually in the range of 0.001 to 1 Pascal-second, or 1 to 1000 centiPoise.
 The density is usually on the order of 1000 kg/m^3, i.e. that of water.
 Consequently, if a liquid has dynamic viscosity of n centiPoise, and its density is not too different from that of water, then its kinematic viscosity is around n centiStokes.

 For gas, the dynamic viscosity is usually in the range of 10 to 20 microPascal-seconds, or 0.01 to 0.02 centiPoise.
 The density is usually on the order of 0.5 to 5 kg/m^3.
 Consequently, its kinematic viscosity is around 2 to 40 centiStokes.